Fairy Duster: Explosion of Pink

 Other Location Considerations

-Because it has no thorns, is non-toxic, and is litter-free, it is a plant you can place near a pool, sidewalk, or anywhere it might come in contact with people or pets.
+Because it is non-toxic, low-litter, and has no thorns, it’s a plant you can place near a pool, sidewalk, or anywhere it might come in contact with people or pets.

 Fairy Duster: